 CFT was developed to help transform problematic patterns of thought and emotion related to anxiety, anger, shame and self-criticism.

 Training, qualifications & experience

 Since qualifying in Clinical Psychology in 1992 I have worked across a range of different specialities and services.
-I have specialist training and experience working in pain management, sexual health, neuropsychology and chronic fatigue syndrome.
+I have specialist training and experience working in pain management, sexual health and long term health conditions.
 Whilst I have wide-ranging expertise helping individuals manage the psychological and emotional challenges that accompany chronic and physical health conditions, I am also able to help those with purely psychological difficulties.
 I will help you explore, understand and improve your psychological well-being.I am registered as a Chartered Clinical Psychologist with the British Psychological Society (BPS) and with the Health and Care Professions Council (HCPC - my registration PYL16067).